TFP / TFCD Photo Shoot Singapore

 - Cancellation by you.
 You can cancel the shoot at any point of time as well; however, it will reflect on your character since you already know the rules and my character and working style - all written on this website - before you decide to shoot with me.
 Remember that it takes up lots of my time and effort to plan, including the initial discussion with you.

 - Priority.
-You place top priority in the shoot and not change the date and time due to your late minute lesson (piano or driving etc) unless your mum is giving birth.
+You place top priority in the shoot and not change the date and time due to your last minute stuff like lesson (piano or driving etc) or your brother wants you to accompany him - unless your mum is giving birth.

 - Slow replies.
 If you take ages (over 24 hours) to reply messages during the planning phase, you will be blacklisted.
 It will take "years" for us to do a proper planning anyway and I don't have the time to drag on with someone who obviously doesn't put enough priority.